 From mid to end of December, the weather is frequently fine from my experience, and my friends at PortugalWalkHike agree.

 More about the breathtaking interiors and the garden below.

 These are my recommended tours via GetYourGuide.
 Thx for booking via my website!
 With your support, I am able to provide all information first-hand.
 Tour prices are at no extra cost!

 Best Months to Visit

 The palace is surrounded by a breathtaking garden with plants and trees from around the world.
 Directly at the palace is a huge New Zealand Christmas Tree (Pohutukawa) covered with red flowers in early summer, in December in New Zealand, the reason for its tree name.

-A map is handed at the entrance giving you an idea about the palace and the park.
+A map at the entrance gives you an idea about the palace and the park.
 Our highlight was the gallery, the corridor connecting the three parts of the palace.